Mohid-kh/QAM64-Demodulator-/README.md

 High-level design using SystemC for simulation.
 Synthesis and optimization performed using Catapult HLS for hardware implementation.
 Modular architecture for easy integration and testing.
-Usage:
-Clone the repository and follow the build instructions to compile the design.
-Simulate the demodulator using SystemC simulation tools.
-Synthesize the design using Catapult for hardware implementation.